alihussain03/Software-Design-And-Architecture-Specialization/DesignPatterns/README.md

       have a set of classes that represent different types of animals, you might have a factory that creates all of these
       animals.
+- **Builder Pattern**
+    - The Builder pattern is a Creational design pattern that allows you to create complex objects step by step.
+It is useful when you need to create an object that requires a lot of configuration.
+The Builder pattern is similar to the Abstract Factory pattern, but it is more focused on creating complex objects.
+The Builder pattern is useful when you need to create an object that requires a lot of configuration.
+For example, if you have a class that represents a computer, you might need to set the processor, memory, and hard drive.
+The Builder pattern allows you to create a builder that sets each of these properties step by step.
+The Builder pattern is also useful when you need to create an object that has a lot of optional properties.
+For example, if you have a class that represents a car, you might need to set the color, engine size, and transmission type.
+The Builder pattern allows you to create a builder that sets each of these properties step by step.
 - **Facade Pattern**
     - The façade design pattern attempts to provide a single, simplified interface for client classes to interact with a subsystem.
 It is a structural design pattern.
 A façade is a wrapper class that encapsulates a subsystem in